eun4231/DGNN_analysis/README.md

 ```{bash}
 tensorboard --logdir=./log
 ```
-Log is a folder containing trace files.
-Or you can change it to any path containing generated trace files.
+log is a folder containing trace files.
+You can set it to any path containing the generated trace files.

 ## Profiling results:

-Once you correctly profile our models using Pytorch Profiler, you will get similiar results as follows:
+Once you profile the models using Pytorch Profiler, you will get results as follows:

 ![image](https://github.com/eun4231/DGNN_analysis/blob/main/Pytorch_profiler.png)